Health Professions: Occupational Therapy Assistant

 Jobs after graduating.

-employment found jobs within one month of graduating the program.
+employment found jobs within six months of graduating the program.